 Find and Conduct New Business: Companies can find business partners that they previously did not know about or could not trade with.
 The global span of the Internet allows many-to-many interactions.
-In addition, the costs of finding and promoting new customers are minimal through such e-marketplaces.
+Also, the costs of finding and promoting new customers are minimal through such e-marketplaces.

-Supply Chain Efficiencies: E-marketplaces give companies the advantage to increase their efficiency of their supply chain, by automated procurement processes.
-For example, companies can receive deliveries just in time, reduce inventory and bring products to the market more quickly.
+Supply Chain Efficiencies: E-marketplaces give companies the advantage to increase the efficiency of their supply chain, by automated procurement processes.
+For example, companies can receive deliveries just in time, reduce inventory, and bring products to the market more quickly.

 Barriers to Break Through